RPA in real estate: 10 use cases, platforms & best practices

 Sunway Group

-One of the top Malaysian real estate companies, Sunway Group, significantly reduced processing times across 35 business operations with an AI-powered RPA solution.
+One of the top Malaysian real estate firms, Sunway Group, significantly reduced processing times across 35 business operations with an AI-powered RPA solution.

 $1m